gear-foundation/gear-wiki/docs/gear/features/builtin-actors.md

 # Built-in Actors

 ## Overview
 [Built-In Actors](/docs/developing-contracts/builtinactors/builtinactors.md) are specialized entities within the Gear runtime that execute specific business logic when programs communicate with them via messages.
-This feature addresses a critical limitation: while users can directly interact with pallets through extrinsics like `bond`, `nominate`, `vote`, `transfer`, etc., programs within the Gear Protocol can only send messages, not extrinsics.
+This feature addresses a critical limitation: while users can directly interact with pallets through extrinsics like `bond`, `nominate`, `vote`, etc., programs within the Gear Protocol can only send messages, not extrinsics.

 ## Purpose and Operation of BIAs